 You absolutely can execute a beautiful blue and white Christmas tree with either a green tree or a snowy flocked tree.
 They both provide a fairly neutral backdrop to play with.

-This blue and white Christmas tree from Decor Gold starts with a flocked tree turned glam.
+This elegant white Christmas tree with blue decorations from Decor Gold starts with a flocked tree turned glam.

-I love this green tree with blue and white decor.
+I love this green tree with royal blue and white decor.
 It’s more understated than the previous tree.
-This tree from Sanctuary Home Decor is proof that you don’t have to go over the top to have a beautiful Christmass tree.
+This tree from Sanctuary Home Decor is proof that you don’t have to go over the top to have a beautiful Christmas tree.

-Using different colors, sizes, shapes, and finishes of ornament bulbs gives your Christmas tree more visual interest.
+Using different colors, sizes, shapes, and finishes of ornament bulbs give your Christmas tree more visual interest.
 It keeps the eye moving all around the tree.
 I recommend using three to four different colors of bulbs.
-For a blue and white Christmas tree you might use dark blue, light blue, gold, and silver.
+For a blue and white Christmas tree, you might use dark blue, light blue, gold, and silver.
 Or blue, green, white, and gold.
 You can also play around with different metallics.
-I like using a few oversized bulbs in addition to standard size ones.
+I like using a few oversized bulbs in addition to standard-size ones.
 I also like to use ornaments that have different, unique shapes other than the traditional spheres.

 I love this moody color combo from Craftberry Bush.